hydrosquall/sparky-website-tutorial/course-notes/ignition.md

 ### Ignition: What's Next?

 Congratulations!
 You've built your first website.
-What would you like to learn next?
+What can we do next?

+**Recommended**: Put your website live on the web for FREE with Github [Pages](https://pages.github.com/)!
+(Requires Github Account)

 + **Design**
     + **Principles** - 31.
 "Good design adds value faster than it adds cost."- Thomas C. Gale